SudharsanamRK/AI_Lab_2023-24/Ex.No2_DFS.md

-# Experiment No: 2 - Implementation of Depth First Search
+# Ex No: 2 - Implementation of Depth First Search

 **Date:** 04-03-2025
 **Register Number:** 212222040163